 You might be confused to see "Cafe 125" listed on your W-2 form.
 This may sound like it has something to do with where you go on your lunch break, but there is a more reasonable explanation.
-"Cafe 125" stands for IRS regulation code section 125 regarding tax-free cafeteria plans.
+"Cafe 125" stands for IRS regulation code section 125 regarding tax-free "cafeteria" employee benefit plans.

 Offering cafeteria plans to employees can save money for employers.
 Most cafeteria plans are not subject to Medicare taxes, and by allowing employees to defer income to these programs, employers generally pay less in payroll taxes.
 Cafeteria plans also can build employees' loyalty within the company by saving them money and offering benefits they could not otherwise afford.

 The employee advantages of enrolling in cafeteria plans are simple.
 Income allotted to cafeteria plans is taken directly from an employee's paycheck before taxes are taken out.
 These pre-tax contributions can save the employee hundreds—possibly even thousands—of dollars in income taxes and Social Security and Medicare taxes over the course of a year.
 Employees also have the advantage of choosing which programs to enroll in and which to decline to get the specific benefits that are most important to them.

 Having Cafe 125 reported on your W-2 does not change the way you prepare and file your tax return.
 The money deferred to pretax plans should already be subtracted from the total amount of your wages reported in box 1 on your W-2.
 You should verify that this information is reported correctly before filing your tax return.